huggingface/accelerate/docs/source/usage_guides/big_modeling.md

 <Tip>

     Multiple GPUs can be utilized, however this is considered "model parallism" and as a result only one GPU will be active at a given moment, waiting for the prior one to send it the output.
+As a result, you can launch your script normally with `python` and not need `torchrun`, `accelerate launch`, etc.

 </Tip>